KentStateWeb/rwd/_posts/2016-02-12-week5-preview.md

 * HTML images, tables, forms and other HTML elements
 * Watched part of Karen McGrane's Mobile Content Mandate video

+By the way, if you're interested in seeing more Karen McGrane talks, see [Adapting Ourselves to Adaptive Content](https://vimeo.com/56705945) and [I suck!
+And so do you!](http://2013.dareconf.com/videos/mcgrane).

 You can find the slides from each class under the [Class Schedule](http://rwdkent.com/class/schedule/) section of the website.

 ## For Next Class

 We'll be discussing the Mobile-First readings and your two new assignments, HTML Basics 2 and Content/Architecture.
 We'll do some hands-on sketching, so be sure to bring your notebook/sketchbook.

-We'll also have a guest speaker via video conference, Karen McGrane, Managing Partner, Bond Art + Science.
-Please bring one question to ask Karen.
-We'll get in as many questions as we can.

-If you're interested in seeing more Karen McGrane talks, see [Adapting Ourselves to Adaptive Content](https://vimeo.com/56705945) and [I suck!
-And so do you!](http://2013.dareconf.com/videos/mcgrane).

 ### HTML Basics 2